Excel Header Row (Table of Contents)

 - Row header (with row number) make things easier to view or access the content when you try to navigate or scroll to another area or different parts of your worksheet at the same time in excel.

-- An advantage of header row is you can set this label row to print on all pages in excel or word, it is very significant & will be helpful for spreadsheets that span multiple pages.
+- An advantage of the header row is you can set this label row to print on all pages in excel or word; it is very significant & will be helpful for spreadsheets that span multiple pages.